- Analyzing your business requirements

 Questions to Ask Yourself in Review

 - Was there a portion of your process that could have run smoother?

 - Were there questions you asked that did not produce the desired answers?

 - Do you need to rewrite your RFP questions?

 - Was there a member of the team or department, who did not need to be involved?

 - Did you achieve your goals in the allotted time?

 To wrap up the vendor selection post-mortem review.
 Your last step should be a quick email to the vendors who were not selected.
 Why?
 This can be a helpful process for both you and the vendor.
 This email does not have to belong.
 But in the email, you should include the reasons the vendor was not selected.
 This might sound mean, but without this valuable feedback, vendors won’t grow and learn.
 If the vendors pricing was too high, say that.
 Their response time is much higher than other vendors, let them know.
 If you didn’t select them because they were too wordy in their RFP responses, tell them.
 No one is perfect, but by reviewing your own process as well as your vendors’ responses.
 You can get one step closer to a perfect vendor selection process for next time.

 We know this can be a tiring and stressful task.
 We hope this article will help with a successful selection process.
 If you are searching for more information on sign services, check out the links below.
-If you have questions about our national sign services capabilities, call us at 610-558-9773 or email email@example.com.
+If you have questions about our national sign services capabilities, call us at 610-558-9773, email firstname.lastname@example.org or schedule a call.